michaelteter/amenitiz/README.md

 # Amenitiz Technical Challenge

-This project is a solution to the Amenitiz shopping cart calculation challenge.
+This document describes the goal of the project and high level information.
+Additional and more specific information can be found in the `docs/*.md` files.

 ## Primary Goal